 Compliance and audit trail

 Cancel-flow tools fail compliance reviews when they pretend that “we recorded the request” is the same as “we canceled the subscription.”
 Unchurn keeps the two states separate.
-This page explains how that works, what gets logged, and where to find the audit trail.
+This page covers how that works, what gets logged, and where the audit trail lives.

 The two cancel paths